alvarogarcia7/blog_source/source/_posts/2015-02-26-detecting-the-expert-beginner.markdown

 >
 > TODO add quote.

 In my opinion, I've detected an expert beginner in myself, while learning clojure: I cannot improve my expertise level while writing / learning clojure this way.
 I've maxed out.
-Should I want to get better (i.e., start producing "clean code" in clojure), I'm going to need to write proper clojure. etc. And I won't perceive the improvement until a few units of time later[^1], even though I will be learning the foundations of a new coding paradigm.
+Should I want to get better (i.e., start producing "clean code" in clojure), I'm going to need to write proper clojure. etc. And I won't perceive the improvement until a few time units later[^1], even though I will be learning the foundations of a new coding paradigm.

 [^1]: cannot currently predict this